ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 #### Semantics
 {: unnumbered}

-The `slice-selector` was inspired by the slice operator of ECMAScript 4 (ES4), which was deprecated in 2014 and later adopted by Python.
+The `slice-selector` was inspired by the slice operator of ECMAScript 4 (ES4), which was deprecated in 2014, and that of Python.

 ##### Informal Introduction